Last Updated on April 27, 2026 by Lauren Belzer Sanford

-After spending four years in Orange County for college—and returning as residents in 2022—we’ve tried countless restaurants across the county.
-Some of our very favorites, however, are scattered throughout Newport Beach, a destination that perfectly blends ocean views, laid-back coastal charm, and a delicious culinary scene.
+After spending four years in Orange County for college and returning as residents in 2022, we’ve tried countless restaurants across the county.
+Some of our very favorites are scattered throughout Newport Beach, a destination that perfectly blends ocean views, laid-back coastal charm, and a dining scene that consistently punches above its weight.

 Bear Flag Fish Co.